At Stir Tea it is our great pleasure to help you choose a tea – perhaps a new tea for yourself or maybe a gift for someone else.

 - Chamomile Flower - caffeine free, it is also enjoyed for its relaxing and calming properties

 Some people have a signature flavour that is immediately associated with them.
 Perhaps for example it is rose or vanilla, spice, fig, mint or citrus.
-This makes it easy and we have a number of flavours pictured on our website that will offer a beautiful visual cue or you can narrow your search by entering any ingredient into the “Search Products” field to be able to view the blends in our range that contain that ingredient.
+This is helpful and we have a number of flavours pictured on our website that will offer a beautiful visual cue or you can narrow your search by entering any ingredient into the “Search Products” field to be able to view the blends in our range that contain that ingredient.

 If a flavour or aroma does not immediately come to mind think about this question in the culinary sense.
 If you were choosing a cake, what flavour would you pick?
 Be led by this.